NEW

 Audu Block is rindless with a round and characteristic flavor.
 Enjoy its creamy taste for breakfast, lunch, and in your packed lunch.

-Block with 13% milk ingredients and 39% plant-based ingredients
+Block with 13% milk ingredients and 39% plant ingredients

 Ingredients: Water, 22% coconut oil, 11% modified potato starch, 7% natural flavour (milk), 6% milk protein, 6% broadbean protein, salt, melting salt (sodium polyphosphates), acidity regulator (lactic acid), natural flavour, preservative (potassium sorbate), color (beta-carotene).